dimaslanjaka/hexo-seo/readme.md

 ```

 - **important** after you update this plugin, you could cleaning the temp folders with:

 ```shell
 hexo clean # this will cleaning temporarily folders of this plugin
 ```

+# FAQ

+- Why search, rss, atom separated to CLI usage ?

+> When compiled inside hexo process, these functions will generate new array with same size of all page/post length.
+This may caused **OUT OF MEMORY HEAP**, specially for device RAM 8 GB **OR** Github Actions (CI) free.
+>
+> So, the best practice is **separate the process**

 # Status
 [![Available](https://img.shields.io/github/issues/dimaslanjaka/hexo-seo/Status:%20Available.svg?color=brightgreen)](https://github.com/dimaslanjaka/hexo-seo/issues?q=is%3Aopen+is%3Aissue+label%3A%22Status%3A+Available%22) [![In Progress](https://img.shields.io/github/issues/dimaslanjaka/hexo-seo/Status:%20In%20Progress.svg)](https://github.com/dimaslanjaka/hexo-seo/labels/Status:%20In%20Progress) [![Review Needed](https://img.shields.io/github/issues/dimaslanjaka/hexo-seo/Status:%20Review%20Needed.svg)](https://github.com/dimaslanjaka/hexo-seo/labels/Status%3A%20Review%20Needed)